EANorwayService/EA-Groups-CRM/README.md

 ![Varibale active inactive in the candidate sheet](images/statusActiveInactive.png) <br/>
 Cange status of candidate <br/>
 ![Choose active or inactive](images/activeInactive.png) <br/>
-When system is now updates the sheet of the candidate will be hidden.
+When system now is updated the sheet of the candidate will be hidden.
 When a candidate is inactive their information will not be counted in dashboard, only their meetings are still counted.
 To set a candidate back to active unhide the sheet and set the candidate back to active.
 If you only unhide the sheet the sheet will be hidden again when system updates.

 ### Update system
 To update everything in the system(this is unfortunately not done automatically).
 Update everything check for new inactive candidates, fills the next five meetings in dashboard, fills previous meeting and upcoming meeting in candidates sheet and check for new candiates to add.
-Update everything is run automatically once a day.
+Update everything is run automatically once a day. <br/>
 ![Update everything in system](images/updateEverything.png)

 # Troubleshoot <a name="troubleshoot"></a>